spagettikod/migrator/README.md

 If you run your migration again but setting `MIGRATOR_TARGET_VERSION` to 0 it will run the your `down` statement and the database will be at version 0.

 ## Example
+There is also a working example in [tesdata/example](testdata/example).

 1. Write your application in, `main.go`:
     ```golang
     package main